This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read our disclosure policy.

 Once you move your pork chops from zone one to zone two, don’t be afraid to temp that little guy.
 After it has been on the grill long enough to flip, you have to start watching it.
 Pork chops are little more temperamental than a ribeye.
 If you overcook a steak, it still has a fighting chance of tasting good.
 With pork chops, your window is pretty small in the temperature department.
 If you don’t get it off at the right time, it will very quickly dry out and turn to a stinker.
 You spent all this time getting your chops ready, use your thermometer.
+So, once it hits that 135-degree mark, take it off and let it rest for 10 minutes.
+Make sure it hits that 145 degrees Farenheight mark for safety.
 And if you don’t have a meat thermometer… GET ONE.

 Our BBQ Sauce

 A few years ago, we bottled up a bunch of BBQ sauce and gave it as gifts for Christmas.
 It was called “Ben & Ashley’s Baby Jesus BBQ.”
 It was a hit and we loved it.
-This is a scaled down version of that recipe and really is simple to make.
-You can keep it in your fridge for few months and it tastes sweet and zingy.
+The BBQ recipe we give here is a is a scaled down version of that recipe and really is simple to make.
+You can keep it in your fridge for a few months and it tastes sweet and zingy.

 Products I Use For This Recipe

 I hope you really enjoyed this recipe and learned a bit about making a better pork chop!
 If you like what we are doing here, please subscribe to our email list and follow us on the Instagram.Print

 How to Grill Pork Chops Like a Boss!
 If you want to up your grilling game, these step by step instructions will help you make a better pork chop.

 - 2 thick Loin Pork Chops

 - salt and fresh ground pepper